seanslma/maki/Python/Blog/GroupbyApplyPerf.md

     .apply(keep_records_after_consecutive_dates_v1, df_actual)
 )
 ```
-The run time is 327 seconds.
+The run time is **327 seconds**.

 ## Avoiding repeated query and filtering
 By checking the previous implementation, we can observe that we have a repeated query and filtering for each product on the actual sales DataFrame.
-That is likely to slowdown the process.
+That is likely to slow down the process.

 Now we do the query for all products and group the product records in advance.
 Hopefully this will make it much faster.